IOTPaySDK/IOTPay-PHP/README.md

 1 Integration Modes

-Simple purchase: The customers input card info and purchase once, users will be prompted to input card info each time when they purchase.
+Simple purchase: The customers input card info and purchase once.
+The customers will be prompted to input card info each time when they purchase.

 Recurring purchase: The customers input card info once, can purchase with the tokenized card multiple times.